jahg117/FrameworkCucumber/docs/project/runtests/README.md

 # How to run scenarios

-1. Running with maven
+1. Running with Maven
 2. Running with XML file
 3. Chose a browser to execute
-4. Running tests with browserstack
+4. Running tests with Browserstack
 5. Running tests in parallel
 -----------------------

-# Running with maven.
+# Running with Maven.

 :pushpin: To execute the framework with maven, you can open the maven bar displayed on the right side.
-:pushpin: After to open the maven bar, you can select any maven life cycle command.
+:pushpin: After opening the maven bar, you can select any maven life cycle command.

 ![maven](../../../.img/maven/maven.PNG)

-:pushpin: If you want to execute with the terminal, just type `mvn test + enter` or whatever command you need.
+:pushpin: If you want to execute with the terminal, just type `mvn test + enter` or any command you need.

 ![mavenCommand](../../../.img/maven/mavenCommand.PNG)